 Though cooking with ceramic cookware may require some adjustment, it is easy to clean and scratch proof.
 Ceramic is durable when cared for, and can replace almost all of other cookware.

 As an affiliate partner of Xtrema, they’ve agreed to offer my readers a discount.
-If you decide to try this type of cookware, you can save 10% with the code WMX10 at this link.
+If you decide to try this type of cookware, you can save 10% with the code WELLNESS at this link.

 What is your favorite kind of cookware?
 Would you try ceramic?